synbol/Parameter-Efficient-Transfer-Learning-Benchmark/README.md

 conda activate v-petl-bench
 ```

-- Use pip to install required packages.
+- V-PETL Bench is built on pytorch, with torchvision, torchaudio, and timm, etc. Use pip to install required packages.

 ```sh
 pip install -r requirements.txt